 <map name="customers"> <backup-count>1</backup-count> <eviction eviction-policy="NONE" max-size-policy="PER_NODE" size="0"/> <map-store enabled="true" initial-mode="LAZY"> <class-name>com.examples.DummyStore</class-name> <write-delay-seconds>60</write-delay-seconds> <write-batch-size>1000</write-batch-size> <write-coalescing>true</write-coalescing> <properties> <property name="jdbc_url">my.jdbc.com</property> </properties> </map-store> </map-store>

-Use Hazelcast IMDG to speed-up applications that read and write to disks, such as relational databases and NoSQL stores.
-Hazelcast IMDG supports several cache patterns such as Read-Through, Write-Through, Write-Behind & Cache-Aside.
+Use Hazelcast OSS to speed-up applications that read and write to disks, such as relational databases and NoSQL stores.
+Our platform supports several cache patterns such as Read-Through, Write-Through, Write-Behind & Cache-Aside.
 Using the first three patterns the application need not know anything about the backing stores, they just deal with data structure APIs such as Map.
 Write-Behind solves the problem of slow data stores where the application would usually wait for an acknowledgment.
 The following example shows cluster configuration for a Write-Behind store.

 IMap<Integer, Product> productMap = jet.getMap(PRODUCTS); Pipeline p = Pipeline.create(); // read a list of trades, join with the product map and then write back to files p.readFrom(Sources.files("trades")) .mapUsingIMap(productMap, trade -> trade.productId(), (t, product) -> tuple2(t, product.name()) ).writeTo(Sinks.files("joined"));